fatih/vim-go/README.md

 :GoOracleChannelPeers
 ```

-## Settings
+## Mappings

-Below are some settings and mappings for `.vimrc` you might find useful.
-Each
+Below are some mappings for `.vimrc` you might find useful to improve your
-mapping is provided via VimL's `<Plug>` functionality.
-See examples:
+vim-go experience more.
+Each mapping is provided via VimL's `<Plug>`
+functionality to provide an additional abstraction later.
+Examples:

-Import the package under your cursor with `<leader>i`
+Import the package under your cursor with `<leader>i` (useful if you have
+disabled auto import via `GoDisableGoimport`)

 ```vim
 au FileType go nmap <Leader>i <Plug>(go-import)